turingschool/mod-0-curriculum/session1/index.md

       </div>
     </div>
   </div>

-<a name="terminalbreakout"></a>
-### Putting it All Together
+## Putting it All Together

-<p>At this point, we'll split into breakout rooms.
-The person whose name first name starts with the letter closest to T will share their screen by clicking the green "Share Screen" button.
-We will call this person the <span class="vocab">driver</span>.
-Every other person in the room will be a <span class="vocab">navigator</span>.</p>

-<p>The driver will be the person typing the commands, but the navigators should be the ones who brainstorm what comes next or what to type.
-In addition to naming the steps, discuss <strong>why</strong> you are doing each step, or <strong>what</strong> exactly is taking place in each step.</p>

-<p>If you are already comfortable with commands, your challenge during the breakout is somewhat more difficult: your goal is to focus on your explanations, communication, and ability to gauge whether or not another person understands you.</p>

-#### Demo: Driver-Navigator Format
+### Demo: Driver-Navigator Format

-1. Type `cd` to get to your home directory (you'll probably already be here, but do it just to be sure)
+1. Run `cd` to get to your home directory (you'll probably already be here, but do it just to be sure)
 1. Make a new directory called `terminal_practice`
 1. Move into that directory
 1. Print your current directory